Death of Pablo Escobar: Events

-That they will never catch me in the great fucking life, and that from the jungle I will order them all to be killed and in the long run the ones who will lose will be them.
+They will never catch me in my life, and from the jungle I'll order all of them to be killed, and in the long run, they'll be the ones who lose.
+(Note: Spanish: "Que a mí nunca en la gran puta vida me van a coger, y que yo desde la selva los mando matar a todos y a la larga los que van a perder van a ser ellos.")

 — Audio intercepted of Escobar speaking in a threatening tone.

 Although he managed to evade the Search Bloc for another 10 months, by October 1992, Escobar had lost all of his power; his last chief of bodyguards, 'El Angelito', was killed by the police on October 6 along with his brother, Álvaro Puerta.
 Escobar tried on several occasions to negotiate his surrender in exchange for safeguarding his family, but his proposal found no support in the government.
-His mother was the victim of several unsuccessful assassination attempts by the Pepes, and his brother Roberto, despite being in prison, was the victim of a letter bomb sent by the Pepes that left him blind in one eye.
+His mother was the victim of several unsuccessful assassination attempts by the Pepes; while Escobar's brother, Roberto, despite being in prison, was the victim of a letter bomb sent by the Pepes that left him blind in one eye.

 Escobar faced threats from the Colombian police, the U.S. government and his rivals Los Pepes, and the Cali Cartel.
 For this reason Escobar attempted to get his family (his wife Victoria Henao and his children Juan Pablo along with his girlfriend Doria Andrea Ochoa, and his youngest daughter Manuela) out of the country; twice to the United States without any success, and finally to Europe with a stopover in Germany, but the German authorities were warned by both the Colombian police and the DEA (with two agents on board the plane), and they were all immediately deported to Colombia.
 Upon arrival at El Dorado airport, the Escobar Henao family was taken into the custody of the Colombian authorities and confined to an apartment in the Hotel Tequendama Residences in the International Center of Bogotá, under strict police surveillance.